Here’s Aliko Dangote Biography & Net Worth (2022) – What comes to your mind when you hear the name Dangote?

-In 2010 a popular tabloid had reported that Dangote was enroute to purchasing a 16% stake in Arsenal Football Club, the billionaire had reportedly debunked the rumour.
+In 2010 a popular tabloid had reported that Dangote was en route to purchasing a 16% stake in Arsenal Football Club, the billionaire had reportedly debunked the rumor.

-However in 2015, Dangote reportedly indicated interest to purchase Arsenal FC and announced that if he does, he was going to fire the club’s long term manager, Arsene Wenger who has been involved in a loosing streak.
+However, in 2015, Dangote reportedly indicated interest to purchase Arsenal FC and announced that if he does, he was going to fire the club’s long-term manager, Arsene Wenger who has been involved in a losing streak.

-However in 2014, he rose up to be 23rd richest person in the world toppling Saudi-Ethiopian billionaire Mohammed Hussein Al Amoudi in 2013 by over $2.6 billion to become the world’s richest person of African descent.
+However, in 2014, he rose up to be the 23rd richest person in the world toppling Saudi-Ethiopian billionaire Mohammed Hussein Al Amoudi in 2013 by over $2.6 billion to become the world’s richest person of African descent.

 Forbes in 2017 had also ranked Dangote above U.S President Donald Trump in net worth after the President of the free world lost over $1 billion the previous year.